eddieantonio/blog/_posts/2016-02-22-judging-a-commit-by-its-cover.md

-For the [MSR 2016 Challenge][msr], I applied **data science** to test a gut feeling I had: commits with weird, unusual log messages are often of lower quality than code with boring, ordinary commit messages.
+For the [MSR 2016 Challenge][msr], I applied **data science** to test a gut feeling I had: commits with weird, unusual log messages are often committing lower quality than code than boring, ordinary commit messages.

 So: Are commits that *look* fishy...